campfireunion/docs/docs/1.0/flipside/how-tos/sets/how-to-use-sets.md

 # How to use sets

-Flipside Studio lets you load virtual sets to make shows on, including letting you save different setups or configurations of each set.
+Flipside lets you load virtual sets to make shows on, including letting you save different setups or configurations of each set.
 Here's how to find and load sets:

 **Step 1.** Press the menu button on either controller and choose **Sets** from the main menu.